myshlee417/myshlee417.github.io/_pages/cv.md

 Research Interests
 ======
-**I am interested in a secure and efficient architecture of hardware accelerators (such as GPU, NPU, and PIM).**
+**I am interested in a secure and efficient architecture of high-performance devices (such as GPU, NPU, CXL, and PIM).**

 My research objective is to design high-performance accelerators with security guarantees.
 To achieve this goal, my recent studies focus on 1) *hardware security* and 2) *performance improvement* of hardware accelerators.